Cooperative Breakdown of the Oscillator Blockade in the Dicke Model

 \textit{Numerical simulations}.
-We simulate the model by numerically solving the dynamics as given by the corresponding master equation \cite{SI}.
-The results are shown in Fig. \ref{fig:simulation} a) where we plot the oscillator population against the coupling strength.
-In choosing long enough times we assure that the system gets sufficiently close to the steady state of the finite-size simulation.
-We simulate the dynamics for $N=8$ spins and up to $n_\mathrm{max}=120$ oscillator quanta, which allows to observe the breakdown as a cutoff-dependence on the number of simulated oscillator quanta $n_\mathrm{max}$ (see Fig \ref{fig:simulation} (b) for the oscillator distribution).
-The resulting Hilbert space is a priori exponentially large in $N$ but the complexity can be reduced to polynomial by exploiting the permutation symmetry of the spins \cite{Kirton2016, Shammah2018}.
-The onset of finite-size effects does not depend on the number of spins, when plotted against the renormalized coupling $\sqrt{N} g$, which shows the collective nature of the effect.
-Indeed, while a fit for $\expect{\hat{n}} \propto 1/(\omega \omega_0 - g^2)$ extracted from the cumulants fails with increasing $N$ due to its single-body scaling, augmenting this result with a cooperative factor $\expect{\hat{n}} \propto 1/(\omega \omega_0 - N g^2)$ leads to the correct onset of the breakdown phase transition.
-The numerics hence confirm the cooperative nature of the breakdown of the oscillator blockade.
+We simulate the model by numerically solving the dynamics as given by the master equation $\dot{\rho}=-i[H,\rho]+\sum_j\mathcal{D}[L_j](\rho)$.
+The results are shown in Fig. \ref{fig:simulation} (a) where we plot the oscillator population against the coupling strength.
+In choosing long enough times we assure that the system gets sufficiently close to the fixed point of the finite-size simulation.
+We simulate the dynamics for the balanced Dicke model with $\omega = \omega_0$ for $N=4,8,16$ spins and $n_\mathrm{max}=20,40$ oscillator quanta.
+This allows us to observe the breakdown as a cutoff dependence on the number of simulated oscillator quanta [see Fig \ref{fig:simulation} (b) for the oscillator distribution].
+The resulting Hilbert space is a-priori exponentially large in $N$ but the complexity can be reduced to polynomial by exploiting the permutation symmetry of the spins \cite{Kirton2016, Shammah2018}.
+The dependence on the cutoff signaling the breakdown of the steady state sets in at around $g \approx (0.8-1)\omega_0/\sqrt{N}$, for $\omega = \omega_0$.
+This scaling with the number of the particles confirms the cooperative nature of the BPT.

+In Fig. \ref{fig:simulation} (c) we plot the Wigner function for the harmonic oscillator in the normal, superradiant, and breakdown phase.
+The superradiant phase transition is observable as a separation of the single-peak distribution in the normal phase into two peaks in the superradiant phase, which is a consequence of spontaneous symmetry breaking \cite{Kirton2016}.
+The breakdown phase transition is accompanied by heating of the oscillator and thus results in an inflation of the distribution.

+\textit{Implementation}.
+The direct realization of the Dicke Hamiltonian is challenging as it requires a very strong spin-oscillator coupling $g$, comparable to the energies $\omega, \omega_0$.
+Otherwise, for $\omega, \omega_0 \gg g$, the anti-Jaynes-Cumming terms can be neglected by the rotating wave approximation.
+Both JC and anti-JC terms can, however, be implemented as \textit{effective} couplings \cite{Nagy2010, Baumann2010, Dimer2007, Zhiqiang2017}.
+This has been realized by stimulated Raman couplings between two ground levels of the atoms \cite{Dimer2007, Zhiqiang2017} and by coupling the atomic transition to motional degrees of freedom of a BEC \cite{Nagy2010, Baumann2010}.
+We consider a realization based on trapped ions, where the (anti-) JC terms are implemented using Raman sideband drives \cite{Meekhof1996, Kienzler2015, Pedernales2015, Lv2018, Aedo2018}.